obi-a/uptime_monitor/README.md

            [:div]
          ]
 ```
-The above example will verify that an h1 and a div exists on the page.
+The above example will verify that a h1 and a div exists on the page.

 ####HTML Elements
 The simplest way to specify a html element is using a symbol.